The Importance of Evidence Based Practice in Physiotherapy

 One of the most important aspects of Evidence Based Practice in Physiotherapy is the fact that is it keeps physios accountable for what they are doing with each and every patient.
 By adhering to recommendations, or guidelines as directed by research, patients can know that they are getting the most up to date and highly recommended treatments.

 Research also helps us to use only up to date therapy options.
 For example, ultrasound was once a common treatment option when going to see your physiotherapist after an injury.
 Now, ultrasound is not even taught at university, such its ineffectiveness in treatment.
-Research and evidence has real-time effects on the way physiotherapists structure their rehabilitation plans.
+Research and evidence has real-time effects on the way physiotherapists structure their rehabilitation plans, whether you’re getting physiotherapy for back pain, a broken ankle, torn ACL, or any other injury.

 While not all physiotherapists will go on to complete further study, or research of their own, it is vital that each and every therapist is aware of the most up to date research.
 This not only ensures patients only get the best treatment, but are also doing no harm in the process.